-Chilwell Croft: located in the ladies toilets
+Chilwell Croft: located in the first aid room

-Aston Manor: located in the first aid/medical reception
+Aston Manor: located in the main school reception

 - That it is the personal responsibility of the individual using the sharp to dispose of it safely i.e. the pupil or the member of school staff assisting the pupil; - That a suitable sized sharps bin must be brought to the point of use so that used sharps can be disposed of immediately; - How sharp bins can be obtained and emptied, i.e. they are available on prescription where needed, should be emptied when two thirds full.
-Children should not be carrying used sharps bins to and from school themselves therefore arrangements for disposal should be outlined in the child's Care Plan. - Chilwell Croft: PHS contract in place to empty the box monthly - Aston Manor: taken to a local pharmacy
+Children should not be carrying used sharps bins to and from school themselves therefore arrangements for disposal should be outlined in the child's Care Plan. - Chilwell Croft: PHS contract in place to empty the box monthly - Aston Manor: PHS contract in place to empty the box monthly

-17 RETURN OF MEDICATION
+17. RETURN OF MEDICATION